Dummk0pf/Gyanmatrix-Internship---Portfolio/README.md

 This is important
-This website is not broken if you can see the tags in headings for example in the main page "<portfolio>"
-This is just a new design I tried to implement
+This website is not broken if you can see the tags in headings for example in the main page "portfolio" has html tags wrapped This is just a new design I tried to implement
-You can open up the index.html to verify that the tags very deliberate
+You can open up the index.html to verify that the tags are deliberate